-Ultraviolet light is invisible to the naked eye and is the shortest wavelength in the spectrum lying between 100 to 400 nm (micro moles).
+Ultraviolet light is invisible to the naked eye and is the shortest wavelength in the spectrum, lying between 100 to 400 nm (nano meters).
 Before UV light reaches the earth’s surface, most of it is absorbed by the stratosphere.

 The earth’s atmosphere is well-adapted to absorb all UV-C radiation, but UV-A and UV-B light still reaches the earth’s surface.
 Luckily, this light is not too harmful at the levels that reach us.

 It is UV-R light that is most damaging to life forms.
 Thankfully, only 7-9% of it is able to reach the biosphere.

 For this reason, under normal conditions, UV light does not have a substantial impact on plant growth.
 The exact effects of UV light have been evaluated under laboratory conditions, however.

 Microscopic organisms such as bacteria play an important role in a plant’s life, both good and bad.
 Some bacteria, such as the ones that cause wilt and rust, may induce diseases in plants.
 Others, such as the nitrogen-fixing bacteria, may play a vital role in growth and in repairing damage.

 Ultraviolet light is detrimental to these microbes and may result in their death.
 Many scientists have tried using UV light to kill pathogens.

 The problem is always the same: while ultraviolet light kills off germs, it also destroys beneficial and symbiotic microbes that play an active role in the healthy growth of a plant.